n8n-io/n8n-docs/docs/code/luxon.md

 n8n passes dates between nodes as strings, so you need to parse them.
 Luxon makes this easier.

-!!! note "Python support"
+/// note | Python support
 Luxon is a JavaScript library.
 The two convenience [variables](#variables) created by n8n are available when using Python in the Code node, but their functionality is limited:
+///
 	* You can't perform Luxon operations on these variables.
 For example, there is no Python equivalent for `$today.minus(...)`.

 	* The generic Luxon functionality, such as [Convert date string to Luxon](#convert-date-string-to-Luxon), isn't available for Python users.